whitedevil-iith/O-RAN_srsRAN/README.md

-# srsRAN with RIC, grafana adSetup Guide
+# srsRAN with RIC, grafana and Prometheus Setup Guide

 ## Prerequisites
 Ensure your system is up to date before proceeding with the installation.